 Some advisers are totally independent.
 Some professionals work for name-brand firms that may limit their set of recommendations and offerings.
 This may or may not influence the recommendations that come from their analysis of your situation.

 7. Could I see a sample financial plan?

 Now, a plan may be many things.
 It can be a short one-pager, all the way up to a thick set of charts and graphs.
 And, one is not necessarily better than the other.
 It just depends on how detailed your needs are.
 As financial planning means different things to different people, a sample will make things more tangible for you.
 You may want more or less depth.
 The planner may also explain why they feel their recommended level of depth is necessary.

-The best planning we have seen is not due to the actual written length, but because of the depth of the interview.
+The best planning we have seen is not due to the actual written length, but more of the depth of the interview.
 Asking for a sample may help the planner expound on their thinking.
 A planner should ask about a myriad of issues, even if you decide to only focus on a few.
-For example, they should ask about such things as size of emergency fund, credit rating and debt situation, your taxes, college education funding, retirement goals, company benefits, insurance, estate planning, investments, etc. Be wary if they seem more excited to just the ones they can make money on.
+For example, they should ask about such things as the size of the emergency fund, credit rating, and debt situation, your taxes, college education funding, retirement goals, company benefits, insurance, estate planning, investments, etc. Be wary if they seem more excited to just the ones they can make money on.

 8. What is your meeting model?

 Some advisers call it their service model.
-For example, I believe in for meetings in the 1st year which includes the original discovery meeting.
+For example, I believe in meetings in the first year which includes the original discovery meeting.
 In succeeding years, I believe in a semiannual schedule.
 However, as I take a customized approach there may need to be additional meetings because of the complexity of the situation.
 That is especially true if there are meetings required with other professionals to implement the plan.